Persuading The Bank To Lend You Some Money

 Which fits with what I see with the companies I’m working with – there is money available, but the banks are being very selective about who they lend to.
 So much for the doom and gloom: how do we get some of that bank finance into your business?

-Even a personal loan (rather than a mortgage) will often be less time consuming and at a better interest rate than a commercial loan to the business.
+Even a personal loan (rather than a mortgage) will often be less time-consuming and at a better interest rate than a commercial loan to the business.

 If you need less than 10k, say to pay for some business advice, a rebrand and a new website, you’d probably be better off getting a 0% credit card, and making sure that you pay it off before the 0% bit turns into 26%.
+I regularly recommend the credit card or personal loan route for people who just need a little working capital or to pay for extra marketing expenses as the quick way forward.

 Remember that if you borrow personally, you’ll have to pay it back yourself if anything goes wrong, so you’re taking the liability yourself, not the business.

-Getting the company to borrow the money
+Get the company to borrow the money

 If you want to limit the potential liability to yourself, or if you don’t have enough equity in your house to remortgage, and you need more than 10k for the business, you’ll probably want to get the business to borrow the money.

 I’m assuming that you’re a limited company here, by the way – if you’re a sole trader or a partnership and you borrow the money, it’s the same as borrowing the money yourself.
-In this case, you’ll want a commercial loan.

 - Banks will want to see a good (but brief) business plan, with a clear focus on how you’ll be able to pay back the money you want to borrow.
-Remember that the banks want to lend you money, as long as they are confident that they’ll get it back because that’s how they make their giant profits.
+Remember that the banks want to lend you money, as long as they are confident that they’ll get it back, because that’s how they make their giant profits.

 - Do be prepared to offer a personal guarantee.
 They’ll ask for it, and if they don’t ask at the beginning, they’ll sneak it in later.
+If you can avoid the personal guarantee, that’s much better for you as it reduces your risk.

 - Banks will also ask you for security.
 Remember, they want to be certain that they’ll get their money back, so they’ll ask you to back it with a second charge on your house.
 Providing security makes it more likely that you’ll get the loan, but you have to think carefully about the increased risk to you.
+A second charge on the family home is often a red line that business owners do not want to cross.

 - If you can get someone else to put some money in, or you can put some in yourself, this will make the bank more likely to lend to you.
+Banks much prefer it if you can match the amount you want to borrow, because they feel that you are matching the risk you’re asking them to take.

 - Banks prefer it if you’re buying things.
 They would prefer you to borrow to buy a new truck than a website, even if the website is going to generate lots of new business for you.
 Old fashioned and ludicrous, but that’s the way it works.